 Motherhood is Alluring

-When asked how I view motherhood, I often reply that I feel it is the closest analogy to understanding how God loves me.
+When asked how I view motherhood, I often reply that I feel it is the closest analogy to understanding how much God loves me.
 Our beautiful toddler son, Judah, is an incredible child.
-He is jovial, smart and independent.
-Motherhood has brought me a great deal of joy, education and lifelong memories thus far.
-A few… Continue reading Motherhood is Alluring
+He is jovial, smart, and independent.
+Motherhood has given me a great deal of joy, education, and lifelong memories thus far.
+A few key experiences worth sharing are: Breastfeeding There was no doubt in my mind that I would breastfeed my baby.
+A mother’s breast milk is...

 Twelve Powerful Daily Affirmations

 Citing affirmations is a powerful way to manifest abundance in every area of our lives.
 Affirmations are insightful, empowering, and fruitful among other things.
 I enjoy saying my affirmations in the morning and throughout the day.
 It serves as a way to boost myself and set a productive tone for the day.
-Affirmations can be… Continue reading Twelve Powerful Daily Affirmations
+Affirmations can be spoken or written down.
+Twelve Powerful Daily Affirmations A – I am astute.
+I can accomplish anything.
+F – I am fearfully and wonderfully made....

 How to Maximize Your Time

 As we close in on year 2020, we can all agree that we feel we either have had a lot of or not enough time.
 Time is a non-renewable resource.
 Many of us have realized that we need to maximize our time.
-Worldwide lock downs and curfews, unemployment, among many other disruptions have given us… Continue reading How to Maximize Your Time
+Worldwide lock downs and curfews, unemployment, among many other disruptions have given us extra time.
+How we spend it is paramount.
+Five Ways to Maximize Your Time One of the best ways to maximize your time is to...

 Inspiration from The Four Agreements

 The Four Agreements was written to serve as a practical guide for personal freedom.
 Author Don Miguel Ruiz shares the reasons why we are deprived of joy and unnecessary struggles and offers solutions to live by.
-Based on ancient Toltec wisdom, The Four Agreements is a transformative code of conduct that can bring us freedom,… Continue reading Inspiration from The Four Agreements
+Based on ancient Toltec wisdom, The Four Agreements is a transformative code of conduct that can bring us freedom, love, and joy.
+The agreements are ones we make with other people, with God, with life, and most importantly, with ourselves.
+I encourage you to...

 My Pet Peeves